SrijanShovit/PDFChat/README.md

 ## Features 🚀

 - **PDF Upload**: 📁 Users can upload PDF files containing textual content.
-- **Chunk Splitting**: 🔖 PDF documents are split into smaller chunks for efficient processing.
+- **Chunk Splitting**: 🔖 PDF documents are split into smaller chunks using RecursiveCharacterTextSplitter(size=1000 and overlap=200) for efficient processing.
+- **Embedding**: 🫙 Text is given numerical representation in a vector space.
 - **Vector Database Storage**: 🗄️ FAISS vector database is used for storing and retrieving document vectors.
 - **Question-Answering**: ❓ Users can ask questions related to the content of the uploaded PDF files.
 - **Answer Generation**: 🧠 Answers to user questions are generated using Google's Flan-T5-XXL model via LangChain pipeline.